ovh/terraform-provider-ovh/website/docs/r/cloud_project_database_opensearch_user.html.markdown

 page_title: "OVH: cloud_project_database_opensearch_user"
 sidebar_current: "docs-ovh-resource-cloud-project-database-opensearch-user"
 description: |-
-  Creates an user for a opensearch cluster associated with a public cloud project.
+  Creates an user for a OpenSearch cluster associated with a public cloud project.
 ---

 # ovh_cloud_project_database_opensearch_user

-Creates an user for a opensearch cluster associated with a public cloud project.
+Creates an user for a OpenSearch cluster associated with a public cloud project.

 ## Example Usage

+Create a user johndoe in a OpenSearch database.
+Output the user generated password with command `terraform output user_password`.
 ```hcl
 data "ovh_cloud_project_database" "opensearch" {
   service_name  = "XXX"